Paper Proposal: Measurment of Two-Point Energy Correlators in p+p Collisions at Sqrt(s) = 200 GeV

 Proposed Figures:

-Figure 1: Corrected distributions of the normalized EEC plotted differential in RL for Rjet=0.4 and Rjet=0.6 (scaled for comparison), for jet transverse momentum 30 < pT, jet < 50 GeV/c.
-Random hadron scaling at low angles and next-to-leading-log-pQCD calculations at large angles are presented alongside Monte-Carlo predictions.
+Figure 1: Corrected distributions of the normalized EEC differential in RL for Rjet = 0.6, with jet transverse momentum selections 15 < pT, jet < 20 GeV/c and 30 < pT, jet < 50 GeV/c (scaled for comparison).
+Random hadron scaling at small angles and next-to-leading-log-pQCD calculations at large angles are presented alongside Monte-Carlo predictions.

 Figure 2:

-Figure 3: Corrected Distributions of the charged EEC ratio for Rjet=0.4 and Rjet=0.6, for a jet transverse momentum selection of 20 < pT, jet < 30 GeV/c.
-Comparisons with PYTHIA8: Detroit Tune and HERWIG7 are given.
+Figure 3: Corrected distributions of the charge-selected EEC compared with the inclusive case (top panel) and charged ratio (bottom panel) for Rjet = 0.6 with a jet transverse momentum selection of 20 < pT, jet < 30 GeV/c.
+Comparisons with the PYTHIA 8 Detroit Tune and the default tune of HERWIG 7 are given.

 Physics Messages: